stephenh/ts-proto/README.markdown

 If you need ts-proto customizations or priority support for your company, you can ping me at [via email](mailto:stephen.haberman@gmail.com).

 # Development

+This section describes how to contribute directly to ts-proto, i.e. it's not required for running `ts-proto` in `protoc` or using the generated TypeScript.

 **Requirements**